Wardrobe Drawer Inserts: Adding Practical Storage to Your Bedroom

 Built-in wardrobes are often heavy on hanging space and light on everything else.
 That works fine for shirts, jackets and dresses, but not so well for underwear, socks, tees, shorts, sleepwear, gym gear, kids' clothing or all the everyday items that are better folded than hung.

 That is where drawers come in.
 Instead of stacking things on shelves where piles slump over, or leaving them in tubs and baskets on the floor, drawers let you split clothing into proper categories and keep it contained.
-The wardrobe feels easier to use because it stops being one big mixed-up space.

 Quite a lot, actually.